rabbah/sfx/README.md

 export SIGNALFX_ACCESS_TOKEN=<your secret token>
 ```

-You can also save the API token to a `.env` file.
+You may also save the API ingest endpoint and token to a `.env` file.
+Note: `https://` is required on your ingest endpoint.

 Then deploy the project:
 ```bash